joserobertomi/Django-Study/README.md

 - **Instructor:** Otavio Miranda
 - **Platform:** Udemy

+## My Notes in Notion

+I maintain detailed notes about my Django studies on Notion.
+You can find them [here](https://ossified-spade-390.notion.site/Django-Web-Framework-e-Rest-Framework-notes-14c127bcbdc6473aaffca060a2f8ee02).

+Feel free to explore and refer to these notes for more in-depth information on specific topics.
+Your feedback and suggestions on the notes are highly appreciated!

 ## Future Updates

 As I progress further in my Django studies, I plan to enrich this README with additional details about the specific topics covered, challenges faced, and insights gained.
 Stay tuned for a more comprehensive overview of my learning journey!